Security-Onion-Solutions/securityonion-docs/upgrade.rst

 -  MySQL - if you've already run Setup, please see the `recommended procedure for updating the MySQL packages <MySQLUpdates>`__.

--  | PF_RING and new kernel packages
+-  | PF-RING and new kernel packages
-   | You may be prompted to update your kernel packages and PF_RING at the same time.
-If you do so, the PF_RING kernel module may get built for your current kernel and not for the newly installed kernel and upon reboot services will fail.
-To avoid this, you should install just the PF_RING kernel module by itself and then install the kernel and any other remaining package updates.
+   | You may be prompted to update your kernel packages and PF-RING at the same time.
+If you do so, the PF-RING kernel module may get built for your current kernel and not for the newly installed kernel and upon reboot services will fail.
+To avoid this, you should install just the PF-RING kernel module by itself and then install the kernel and any other remaining package updates.
 Here's a one-liner that will do that:

    ::

        sudo apt-get update ; sudo apt-get install securityonion-pfring-module ; sudo apt-get dist-upgrade

-   If you accidentally install both the kernel and PF_RING packages at the same time and then reboot and find out that PF_RING services (Snort and Suricata) are failing, you can reinstall the ``securityonion-pfring-module`` package:
+   If you accidentally install both the kernel and PF-RING packages at the same time and then reboot and find out that PF-RING services (Snort and Suricata) are failing, you can reinstall the ``securityonion-pfring-module`` package:

    ::